Basic Instinct: Accolades

+Sequel

+A sequel titled Basic Instinct 2 was released in 2006.

 Reboot

 In July 2025, it was announced that Amazon MGM Studios' label United Artists, headed by Scott Stuber, had paid $2 million to buy rights to a currently untitled reboot of the film, with Eszterhas returning to write the script.

 In August 2025, Sharon Stone said she was not involved with the project and questioned the need for a reboot, telling US TV’s Today: "I don't know why you'd do it ... good luck," and later adding that "there's not going to be a Basic Instinct reboot."

+In April 2026, Eszterhas claimed that Emerald Fennell was in negotiations to direct the film.
+A spokesperson for Amazon would later deny Fennell's involvement, along with several of Fennell's reps.
+However, later in July, Eszterhas said that he would write the reboot himself and it would include Catherine Tramell and a new character in her daughter Jezebel.